 Where To Put Rockwool Insulation

-Where Not To Put Rockwool Insulation
+Where Not To Install Rockwool Insulation

 Well, we will go more into the details later when comparing it to other insulation but again, the short answer is that it is more expensive than other insulation.
 Is it worth it?
 That’s the question we need to address.